quidproquo/ranker/README.md

 ### Custom Ranking

-Custom ranking allows for ranking arbitrary types by using a lambda.
+Custom ranking allows for ranking arbitrary types by using a symbol or a lambda.

 ```ruby
 class Player